pl4nty/garden/content/Ideas.md

 dg-publish: true
 modified: 2026-06-02
 ---
 Sometimes one of my ideas coalesces into a nice, well-defined unit.
-Better to end up here than abandoned in the far corners of my memory.
+Better to end up here than abandoned.
-Outcomes required, but "just for fun" is as valid as any.
-Feasibility: optional.
 Inspired by [Jacky's list](https://jzhao.xyz/thoughts/idea-list)
 ## Technical
 Automatic Docker packaging
 * Inspired by a [David Fowler tweet](https://x.com/davidfowl/status/1880714530390786268) about lang support for compile to Docker